canonical/real-time-ubuntu-docs/docs/explanation/schedulers.rst

 performance-only approach, considering both energy efficiency and performance.
 During task wake-up, the EM helps the scheduler choose the best CPU candidate based on predicted energy consumption, taking into account the platform's topology, CPU capacities, and energy costs.
-EAS calculates total energy consumption for different CPU placements, selecting the option with the lowest total energy.
+EAS calculates the total energy consumption for different CPU placements, selecting the option with the lowest total energy.
 This approach considers that big CPUs are generally more power-hungry and are used mainly when tasks don't fit the little cores.
 However,